Cleo A. Noel Jr.

-Cleo Allen Noel Jr. (August 6, 1918 – March 2, 1973) was a United States ambassador to Sudan who was murdered by the Black September Palestinian terrorist organization in the 1973 attack on the Saudi embassy in Khartoum.
+Cleo Allen Noel Jr. (August 6, 1918 – March 2, 1973) was a United States ambassador to Sudan who was murdered by the Palestinian terrorist organization Black September in the 1973 attack on the Saudi embassy in Khartoum.

 Early life

 Born in Oklahoma City, Oklahoma, Noel spent his formative years in Moberly, Missouri.
 He attended Moberly Junior College and then University of Missouri, receiving a B.A. in History in 1939 and a M.A. in the same subject in 1940.

 Career

 Noel worked briefly as an educator, teaching American history at the University of Missouri before joining the United States Navy in June 1941.
 During World War II he served as a gunnery officer providing security aboard merchant vessels throughout the Pacific Ocean and Persian Gulf; in fall 1945 Noel discharged from the navy at the rank of lieutenant commander.

 U.S. Foreign Service career

 After the war, while studying for his PhD at Harvard, Noel passed the United States Foreign Service exam and was hired by the Department of State.
 In 1951 he married fellow Foreign Service worker Lucille McHenry.
 Throughout the 1950s and 1960s Noel served with U.S. consulates in Italy, Saudi Arabia, France, Lebanon and Sudan.
 Noel was particularly fascinated with the Middle East and regularly toured the region, learning the Arabic language.